on-associates/voyage-youth-webflow-scripts/README.md

 Chance is a JavaScript generator of random [1] strings, numbers, etc.

 main.js holds a set of functions that control the random image animation when hovering over buttons.
-At the bottom of this file are 2 arrays which loading images differently, either from Webflow projects as url's or locally from a folder, which for this case is commented out.
+At the bottom of this file are 2 arrays which loading images differently, either from Webflow projects as url's or locally from a folder, which in this case is commented out.
 For Webflow purposes it has to be a hard coded array because we can't specify a file path to look inside of Webflow assets.

 cLoad adjusts the client height and available space in the browser.